2-day safari from Zanzibar: the best 2 day fly-in tour

 One unique feature of Nyerere is the opportunity for a boat safari on the stunning Rufiji River.
 However, keep in mind that the time spent on the boat will reduce the time you have for game drives, which typically offer better opportunities for seeing animals.

-Are 2 days enough for a trip from Zanzibar?
+Are 2 days enough for a safari from Zanzibar?

 -